Jivan052/CompR-Research-pipeline/README.md

 # CompR: Realtime research pipeline — 100 Apps

-> **Important — read this first.** The `data/research_results.json` shipped in this repo
-> was **not** produced by running `run_pipeline.py`.
-It was produced by directly
-> researching each app (general platform knowledge plus ~20 apps individually confirmed
-> via live web search) in the process of building this repo — real research, real
-> corrections, real citations, but **not** the automated, live-API pipeline run the
-> scripts below implement.
-The scripts themselves are real and complete. **Run
-> `python run_pipeline.py` yourself with your own API keys to produce a genuinely
-> live, automated, independently-verifiable dataset** — see "How to verify a run
-> actually happened" below for exactly how to prove to yourself (or an interviewer)
-> that it's real.

 Research pipeline + case study for the AI Product Ops take-home.
 Audits 100 apps across 10 categories for auth method, self-serve vs gated credentials, API surface, MCP status, and a buildability verdict — then verifies the results in two rounds against live docs.